-On the other hand, the supernatural view comes often from the deepest and wildest emotional passions of the artists of society; a space that cannot always be relied upon for the efficient functioning of a community.
+On the other hand, the supernatural view comes often from the deepest and wildest emotional passions of the artists of society; a space that can't always be relied upon for the efficient functioning of a community.

 Which of the views is right?
 (Forgive me for venturing into the treacherous mire of right and wrong here).

 Actually, they're both right, in as much as a chainsaw is a right tool for slicing bread.

 I mean…despite the shrapnel, you’ll sort of get some usable slices for a rugged sandwich.